 Before Trick-or-Treat

 The phrase trick-or-treat came a long time after the idea of going from house to house asking for goodies had started up.
 Though dressing up during Samhain festivities in ancient Celtic communities laid the foundation for trick-or-treating, it was really medieval "souling" that started the model for modern candy caroling.
-Evidence of souling in medieval Europe shows that people would travel door to door and offer prayers for people's souls that were stuck in purgatory and in return, the dead's relatives would give these well-wishers 'soul cakes.'
+Evidence of souling in medieval Europe shows that people would travel door to door and offer prayers for people's souls that were stuck in purgatory, and, in return, the dead's relatives would give these well-wishers 'soul cakes.'
 While souling was a Catholic practice and occurred on All Souls' Day (November 2nd), vestiges of the door-to-door treating that professional mummers (costumed performers) enacted carried on into the 19th century.

 What Does "Trick or Treat" Mean?